rnmp/rnmp.github.io/_posts/2021-04-22-jonathan-blow-preventing-the-collapse-of-civilization.md

 now split in different services and abstractions that are harder to inherit and could eventually lose meaning (the collapse of civilization).

-I’m a bit more optimistic, but he does give a worisome example (paraphrasing):
+I’m a bit more optimistic, but he does give a worrisome example (paraphrasing):

 As video game engines such as Unity continue to gain popularity and custom engines become a rarity, will there be anyone who knows how to write them 50